Bounding the quantum capacity with flagged extensions: General applications

 and any flag choice such that

-gives a degradable extension.
-For the depolarizing channel and BB84 channel we compute the upper bounds from degradable extensions with exactly this flag structure.
-However, the degradability conditions are more general than this and we give a more specialized treatment to these channels in the following.
+gives a degradable extension. {The best upper bounds we obtain from degradable extensions with more than two flags, for the depolarizing channel and BB84 channel, have exactly this flag structure.
+However, the degradability conditions are more general than this and we give a more specialized treatment to these channels in the following sections. \\ Finally, as an extension of the argument presented in Eq.~(\ref{mix1001}), we remark that even general extensions with mixed flags can be considered in this framework, by changing the convex combination considered.
+For example, a rank two flag can be introduced by splitting a term $K\rho K^\dagger \otimes (q\ketbra{0}{0}+(1-q) \ketbra{1}{1})=\sqrt{q}K\rho \sqrt{q}K^\dagger \otimes \ketbra{0}{0} +\sqrt{1-q}K\rho \sqrt{1-q}K^\dagger \otimes \ketbra{1}{1} $, where we now flag a channel with new Kraus operators $\sqrt{q}K$ and $\sqrt{1-q}K$, each with a pure flag associated.}